duality-solutions/Sequence/doc/README.md

-Silk Core 1.3.0.0
+Sequence 1.0.0.0
 =====================

 Setup
 ---------------------
-[Silk Core](http://github.com/silknetwork/silk-core) is the original Silk client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Silk transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Sequence](http://github.com/duality-solutions/sequence) is the original Sequence client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Sequence transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
 If you would like the process to go faster you can [download the blockchain directly](bootstrap.md).

 Running
 ---------------------
-The following are some helpful notes on how to run Silk on your native platform.
+The following are some helpful notes on how to run Sequence on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Silk-Qt.
+You need the Qt4 run-time libraries to run Sequence-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/silk-qt (GUI, 32-bit) or bin/32/silkd (headless, 32-bit)
+- bin/32/sequence-qt (GUI, 32-bit) or bin/32/sequenced (headless, 32-bit)
-- bin/64/silk-qt (GUI, 64-bit) or bin/64/silkd (headless, 64-bit)
+- bin/64/sequence-qt (GUI, 64-bit) or bin/64/sequenced (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run silk-qt.exe.
+Unpack the files into a directory, and then run sequence-qt.exe.

 ### OSX

-Drag Silk-Qt to your applications folder, and then run Silk-Qt.
+Drag Sequence-Qt to your applications folder, and then run Sequence-Qt.

 ### Need Help?